We consider sustainable practices in the everyday operations of our campus buildings. Read about some of our policies and procedures below.

 We evaluate daily operations and maintenance activities in classrooms, labs, offices, and residential buildings to protect the health of buildings, building occupants, and the environment.
-For example, only paints with low volatile organic compound levels (VOCs) are to be used for maintenance.
+For example, all maintenance is done at low volatile organic compound levels (VOCs).

 All heating, ventilation, and air conditioning systems are routinely maintained to provide environmentally controlled conditions for occupant comfort and health.
 Outside air intakes provide fresh air and are located away from harmful emission sources, including building exhausts.